-Improving own learning and performance is an essential component of the Apprenticeship in Metal Processing and Allied Operations at level 3 and will remain so within the new SASW arrangements.

-The requirement is at level 2.
+Improving own learning and performance is an essential component of the Foundation Apprenticeship in Metal Processing and Allied Operations at Level 2 and will remain so within the new SASW arrangements.
+The requirement is at Level 1.

 Working with others